 In the event of a calling male corncrake establishing a territory with 250m of an SPA designated plot which is part of the LIFE project, the project participant will be eligible for an increased payment on such eligible plots which may have been selected for pre-August 15th mowing operations.

-The participant will be required to select a later mow date at the new increased flat rate for that action but retaining the habitat payment of the original plan.
+The participant will be required to select a later mow date at the new increased flat rate for that action.

 For example; if a participant within an SPA selected August 1st as a mowing date and is notified of an active corncrake territory, the participant will be required by the project to move their cutting date to at least August 15th.
-The participant will be paid the actions payment associated with August 15th but will maintain the August 1st habitat rate.
+The participant will be paid the actions payment associated with August 15th .
 The project can only offer adjustments to mowing dates in the SPA network to later than August 15th.
 For plots within 250m of a corncrake territory, where a statutory instrument does not apply, the same eligibility to delay mowing dates will be offered with the same conditions.
-It is not mandatory for a participant with an eligible plot outside an SPA to select a delayed date as no statutory instrument applies.
-Plots which are adjusted to later mowing dates and score \geq 61 on habitat assessment will qualify as eligible for the bonus.